kxrn0/nature/1_vectors/exercises/1.8/design/roadmap.md

 I've confirmed that delta time can be used safely.

 Currently the movers and attractors seem to be working properly, I'll now move to collisions.

+The collisions have been handled.

+How do I move an attractor?
+I need a variable to tell when I'm moving an attractor.
+One for indicating when a click on the screen is supposed to start a drag, and not add another entity.
+I can use a boolean, `isMoving` for the second case, and an object `currentTractor` for the second one.
+When a `mousedown` is detected, if it happens inside of an attractor, `currentTractor` will be set to that attractor.
+Then, on `mousemove` if `currentTractor` is not null, the position of the attractor referenced by `currentTractor` will be updated.
+On `mouseup` `currentTractor` will be set to null.